 What other steps should I take before installing new flooring?

 - Decide how you want to install the floor

 - Start with a level subfloor for all installation types.
 After the floor is level, the next steps depend on the type of subfloor you have and how you’ll install the new flooring.
 For example, engineered floating floors are great for above grade, on grade, and below grade work, and they work with any type of subfloor.
 However, you’ll need to check the moisture level of your home before installing this type of flooring.
 You’ll also need to think about what type of furniture you’ll put on a floating floor.
 Extremely heavy furniture like kitchen cabinets complicates the installation.
 There are different preparation and planning needs for glued and nailed floors.

-- Make sure the floor is completely dry
+- Make sure the sub-floor is completely dry, level and firm

 - A subfloor should stay dry year round, so make sure it stays dry during your area’s most humid season.
 A wood subfloor should not exceed 12% moisture, and concrete moisture cannot exceed 3 pounds per square foot.